OpenSourceActivismTech/us-zipcodes-congress/README.md

 We are left with a reasonably clean dataset.
 When tested against older publically available ones from the [Sunlight Foundation](https://sunlightlabs.github.io/congress/#zip-codes-to-congressional-districts]) (`RIP`) and [18F](https://github.com/18F/openFEC/blob/master/data/natl_zccd_delim.csv), we show that we are not missing any ZCTAs, and have updated 1079 out of 39435 to new congressional districts.
 Run `make test` to see exact changes.

 We have also included a crosswalk file [sourced from HUD](https://www.huduser.gov/portal/datasets/usps_crosswalk.html#codebook), parsed from Excel and split to match the format of the above file.
-This may be more complete, as it is derived from in the quarterly [USPS Vacancy Data](https://www.huduser.gov/portal/datasets/usps.html).
+This may be more complete, as it is derived from in the quarterly [USPS Vacancy Data](https://www.huduser.gov/portal/datasets/usps.html) and last updated in June 2017.
 It is available only for government entities and non-profit organizations related to the ["stated purpose"](https://www.huduser.gov/portal/usps/sublicense_agreement.html#statedpurpose) of the HUD Sublicensing Agreement (*measuring and forecasting neighborhood changes, assessing neighborhood needs, and measuring/assessing various HUD programs*).

 ## Data Sources